AudreyBurki/Lab-News/index.md

+## New DFG funded project (April 2021)
+The project, entitled "New insights into the speaker’s lexicon: Computational modelling and experimental data” will start in a few months and run during three years.
+Positions will be available.
+More soon.

 ## Ringvorlesung Kognitionswissenschaft
 Audrey Bürki gave a lecture in the lecture series Cognitive Science at the Institute of Psychology, Humboldt University (Berlin)